aspose-html/Aspose.HTML-Products/html/net/conversion/md-to-gif/_index.md

 {{< /html-converter >}}

 {{% blocks/products/pf/agp/content  %}}
-<p>Aspose.HTML offers free online <a href="https://products.aspose.app/html/conversion" target="_blank">Converters</a> for converting <a href="https://products.aspose.app/html/conversion/html" target="_blank">HTML</a>, <a href="https://products.aspose.app/html/conversion/xhtml" target="_blank">XHTML</a>, <a href="https://products.aspose.app/html/conversion/mhtml" target="_blank">MHTML</a>, <a href="https://products.aspose.app/html/conversion/MD" target="_blank">MD</a>, <a href="https://products.aspose.app/html/conversion/xml" target="_blank">XML</a> or <a href="https://products.aspose.app/html/conversion/md" target="_blank">Markdown</a> documents to PDF, XPS, DOCX, JPG, PNG, BMP, TIFF, GIF, Markdown and other formats.
+<p>Aspose.HTML offers free online <a href="https://products.aspose.app/html/conversion" target="_blank">Converters</a> for converting <a href="https://products.aspose.app/html/conversion/html" target="_blank">HTML</a>, <a href="https://products.aspose.app/html/conversion/xhtml" target="_blank">XHTML</a>, <a href="https://products.aspose.app/html/conversion/mhtml" target="_blank">MHTML</a>, <a href="https://products.aspose.app/html/conversion/epub" target="_blank">EPUB</a>, <a href="https://products.aspose.app/html/conversion/xml" target="_blank">XML</a> or <a href="https://products.aspose.app/html/conversion/md" target="_blank">Markdown</a> documents to PDF, XPS, DOCX, JPG, PNG, BMP, TIFF, GIF, Markdown and other formats.
 Just upload, convert your documents and get results in a few seconds.
 You don't need any additional software.
 Powerful C# API allows converting MD to popular formats with high speed and high quality.
 Try our forceful online Converters for free now!</p>

 {{% /blocks/products/pf/agp/content  %}}

 <a id=lviv.doc />
 {{% blocks/products/pf/agp/content h2="MD to GIF Conversion in Documentation" %}}

 GIF is a popular image format that is frequently used in web publishing.
 MD to GIF conversion allows you to save a Markdown document as a GIF image.
 Please visit the documentation article [Convert Markdown to Image](https://docs.aspose.com/html/net/converting-between-formats/markdown-to-image/) to learn more about Aspose.HTML for .NET API conversion features and to consider C# examples for the most common MD to GIF conversion scenarios.
-In the article, you will find information on how to <a href="https://docs.aspose.com/html/net/converting-between-formats/markdown-to-image/#convert-markdown-to-gif" target="_blank">Convert Markdown to GIF</a> using ConvertMD() methods and how to apply ImageSaveOptions.</br>
+In the article, you will find information on how to <a href="https://docs.aspose.com/html/net/converting-between-formats/markdown-to-image/#convert-markdown-to-gif" target="_blank">Convert Markdown to GIF</a> using ConvertMarkdown() methods and how to apply ImageSaveOptions.</br>

 {{% /blocks/products/pf/agp/content %}}